MikaelElkiaer/planning-poker/README.md

 ## Starting a local server

 * Install dependencies: `npm install`
-* Run start script: `npm start` (this will automatically rebuild typescript, and restart server on change)
+* Run start script: `npm start`
+ * Alternatively, for development: `npm run dev` (this will automatically rebuild typescript, and restart server on change)

 ## Deploying to heroku